pruttned/owl-bt/readme.md

   - `path` - tree file path
   - `project` - project object (according to `owl-bt.json` file)
   - `projectPath` - project file path
+  - `return` - when the return value is `false` or a string, then the save is prevented and error is returned to client
 - `onTreeLoad` - executed after loading tree json file from disk.
 Only modifications of `tree` object are allowed.
   - `tree` - tree object (according to tree json file)
   - `path` - tree file path